NasKar2/apps-freenas-iocage/README.md

 MEDIA_LOCATION will set the location of your media files, in this example /mnt/v1/media

-TORRENTS_LOCATION will set the location of your torrent files, in this example /mnt/v1/torrents
+TORRENTS_LOCATION will set the location of your torrent files, in this example /mnt/v1/torrents.
+A mount point at /mnt/torrents will be available in the jail if you want to add a location to store torrent files.
+At this time I don't have a torrent app included but you can add it on your own.

 PLEX_TYPE needs to be set to plexpass or plex depending on which version you want.